dscarb21/ML_Final-Project_DIS-S24/README.md

 Can we find similar Netflix shows by analyzing similarity of show descriptions?
 ### Solution Idea
 Fit different Netflix shows in a number of different clusters based on the most important words of their plot descriptions.

+## Dataset

+[Netflix TV Shows 2021](https://www.kaggle.com/datasets/muhammadkashif724/netflix-tv-shows-2021) (Source: Kaggle/Muhammad Kashif).
+Netflix is an American subscription streaming service.
+The service primarily distributes original and acquired films and television shows from various genres, and it is available internationally in multiple languages.
+- Number of titles: 2662 unique values.
+- License: MIT.
+- Collaborators: Muhammad Kashif (Owner).